caterinadebortoli/devops/README.md

 #### Bicep
 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.
 Your resources are deployed in a consistent manner.
-Bicep provides concise syntax, reliable type safety, and support for code reuse.
-Bicep offers a first-class authoring experience for your infrastructure-as-code solutions in Azure.

 #### Azure Subscription

 ![SUBSCRIPTION IMG](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/media/organize-resources/scope-levels.png)

-Every Azure AD tenant may have multiple Azure subscriptions.
-The grade of subscription at which the consumer invoiced is depending on consumption.
-In addition, it enables a logical separation for administrative simplification.
-A firm can ordinarily have a primary tenant, and each of its cloud-using divisions can have multiple subscriptions for their individual Azure account environments.
+Each Azure Active Directory (AD) tenant can contain several Azure subscriptions.
+This setup allows for easier management and organization.
+Typically, a company will have a main tenant, and each department or division that uses cloud services will have its own Azure subscriptions tailored to its specific needs.

 #### Azure Resource Groups
 A resource group is a container that holds related resources for an Azure solution.
 The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
 One benefit of using RGs in Azure is grouping related resources that belong to an application together, as they share a unified lifecycle from creation to usage and finally, de-provisioning.

 #### Blob Storage Type
 A "blob," which is short for Binary Large Object, is a mass of data in binary form that does not necessarily conform to any file format.
-That is what Blob storage is optimized for storing this type of data, serving images or documents directly to a browser, storing files for distributed access, streaming video and audio, writing to log files, storing data for backup and restore, disaster recovery, and archiving, storing data for analysis by an on-premises or Azure-hosted service.
+Blob storage is optimized for storing this type of data, serving images or documents directly to a browser, storing files for distributed access, streaming video and audio, writing to log files, storing data for backup and restore, disaster recovery, and archiving, storing data for analysis by an on-premises or Azure-hosted service.

 #### Git- Source Control
 ##### 1. Pull Request